mediagis/nominatim-docker/4.3/README.md

 Besides the basic docker-compose.yml, there are also some advanced YAML configurations available in the `contrib` folder.
 These files follow the naming convention of `docker-compose-*.yml` and contain comments about the specific use case.

-## Nominatim UI

-You have to set the permissions for the Webserver group(default www-data) at /nominatim/website to 755.

 ## Assorted use cases documented in issues